fabryandrea/RedshiftWorkshop/README.md

 3. Connecting to your Redshift Cluster
 4. Creating Tables on Redshift
 5. Loading Data into Redshift Cluster
-6. Creating Tables using the right distribution style
-7. Querying local tableson Redshift
+6. Querying local tables on Redshift